3ll3d00d/ezbeq/README.md

 Options that are intended for override are:

   * port: listens on port 8080 by default
+  * if using a minidsp
-* minidspExe : full path to the minidsp-rs app, defaults to minidsp so assumes the binary is already on your PATH
+    * minidspExe: full path to the minidsp-rs app, defaults to minidsp so assumes the binary is already on your PATH
-* minidspOptions : additional command line switches to pass to the minidsp binary
+    * minidspOptions: additional command line switches to pass to the minidsp binary
+  * if using a htp1:
+    * TODO

 ## Starting ezbeq on bootup